martyr-deepin/arch-deepin/README.md

   - deepin-dock, if press the minimum window, it will not restore it
   - deepin-desktop-environment-plugins, the plugins will be placed in the wrong position
-  - deepin-system-settings, some module not works
+  - deepin-system-settings, some modules are out of work
     - display
     - sound
     - keyboard